thefoqs/fedora_config/README.md

 5. **Install Software**:

 - Installs packages listed in ```dnf-packages.txt```.
 Ensure this file exists and contains the software packages you wish to install.
-6. **Install Oh-My-Zsh & Starship Prompt**:
+6. **Install Oh-My-Zsh**:

-- Installs the Zsh shell and Oh-My-Zsh framework, along with the Starship prompt for an enhanced shell experience.
+- Installs the Zsh shell and Oh-My-Zsh framework.
-7. **Install Extras**:
+7. **Install Codecs**:

-- This option installs multimedia codecs, themes, and fonts (including JetBrains Mono, Iosevka, and Google Noto fonts).
+- This option installs multimedia codecs.
-- It also enables support for Microsoft TrueType fonts (msttcorefonts).
 8. **Install Nvidia Drivers**:

 - This installs the akmod Nvidia driver if your system uses an Nvidia graphics card.
 9. **Customise**:

-- This opens a sub-menu where you can perform several customization tasks related to your GNOME desktop such as:
+- This opens a sub-menu where you can perform some customization tasks related to your GNOME desktop such as:

 	1. **Set Hostname**:
-	2. **Setup Custom Fonts**:
-	3. **Customise Clock**:
-	4. **Enable Window Buttons**:
-	5. **Center Windows**:
-	6. **Disable Auto-Maximize**:

 # Customisation Options Breakdown
 In the Customise menu, the following actions can be performed:
 - **Set Hostname**: Change your machine's hostname to a new value.
 This requires sudo permissions to apply.

-- **Setup Custom Fonts**: Configure default fonts in GNOME, including system fonts, document fonts, monospace fonts, and titlebar fonts.

-- **Customize Clock**: Modify the appearance of the clock on your GNOME panel.
-You can set it to a 24-hour format, display the date, and hide or show seconds.

-- **Enable Window Buttons**: Ensures your GNOME windows have minimize, maximize, and close buttons, making window management easier.

-- **Center Windows**: Forces new windows to open in the center of the screen rather than defaulting to random positions.

-- **Disable Auto-Maximize**: Prevents new windows from automatically maximizing, so they open at their default size instead.

-***You can also edit any part of this to your own preference***

 # Logging and Error Handling
 - **Logging**: The script keeps a log of all actions in a file called ```setup_log.txt```.
 You can refer to this file to track what the script has done or troubleshoot if something goes wrong.

 - **Error Handling**:
 If the script encounters an error, it logs the error and notifies you via the terminal and GNOME notifications (if notify-send is available).
 Ensure to check the log file for more details.

 # Notes and Tips
 - For custom installations, you can modify the ```dnf-packages.txt``` and ```flatpak-packages.txt``` files to suit your preferences before running the script.
 - If you encounter any issues, check the log file (setup_log.txt) for details about what might have gone wrong.